-In 1983, he returned to his hometown of Brattleboro, Vermont and undertook the extensive, 20 year long, restoration of his family property, the historic (Art Deco / Greek Revival) Latchis Hotel and Theatre.
+In 1983, he returned to his hometown of Brattleboro, Vermont and undertook the extensive, 20 year long, restoration of his family’s historic Art Deco / Greek Revival property, the Latchis Hotel and Latchis Theatre.
 During that time, he learned gourmet cooking and beer brewing in his restaurant, the Latchis Grille, which was featured on a TV Food Network segment.

 In the early 1990’s, Spero became interested in homeopathic medicine and began an informal, personal study of the subject.
 In 1996, he began serious study, with Julian Jonas L.Ac., in Brattleboro.
 He studied with Julian for five years, while completing a correspondence degree program with the School of Homeopathy in Gloucestershire, UK.
 His further studies included time with Massimo Mangialavori.
 In 2001, he began studying with the Bombay homeopaths, under the direction of Rajan Sankaran.
 In 2002, Spero began attending the November Seminars in Mumbai with Dr. Shankaran.
 He subsequently traveled to India each fall, to attend Dr. Shankaran’s seminars and to work privately in local clinics.

-Since 2010, Spero has focused mainly upon furthering his skills in classical homeopathy.
-He pays much attention to the works of Herring, Farrington, and of course Hahnemann.
-His practice embraces the old Masters work, as well as the insights and techniques learned from 10 years of Sensation Method practice.
+Spero’s homeopathic practice embraces the old master’s work, as well as the insights and techniques learned from 10 years of Sensation Method practice.
 He continues to practice Tibetan Buddhism and is an avid, amateur organic farmer, inspired by the work of Masanobu Fukuoka and the teachings of Eileen Ingham on the ‘soil food web’.
 Spero and Robin now have a two acre organic farm, which implements various permaculture principals, which are in accordance with the specific needs of our region and climate.
 Over an amazingly short period of time, Spero has constructed a green house, animal barn, irrigation system & AACT (Actively Aerated Compost Tea) machine, all from locally available parts and tools.
 He spends his weekends working on the farm.
 He has a weakness for Kashmiri carpets and classic, Japanese films.

 Robin began her exploration of the healing arts in response to chronic pain and ailments, resulting from a major auto accident.
-Thus, she has spent the last 16 years studying & implementing various systems of healing through diet, herbs, yoga, qigong, acupressure & massage.
+Thus, she has spent the last 20 years studying & implementing various systems of healing through diet, herbs, homeopathy, yoga, qigong, acupressure & massage.

 Robin began her formal studies by apprenticing in 5 Element (Worsley style) Chinese Medicine with Eliot Cowan, Lic.
 Ac. and Niki H. Bilton, M.Ac.
 She then studied a monastic lineage of Chinese Medicine & Qigong with John Edward Clauss, Lic.
 Ac.
 During this time, she also managed a multidisciplinary health care center in Hadley, Massachusetts.
 While studying and traveling in Sichuan, China, she established a deep connection with Tibetan Buddhism and Medicine.
 Upon returning to the United States, she enrolled in the Shang Shung Institute of Traditional Tibetan Medicine in Conway, Massachusetts.
 She completed two years of study under the direct supervision of Dr. Phuntsog Wangmo.
 The study of Tibetan Medicine is so deeply rooted in Buddhist theories of compassionate action, that it awakened Robin’s long held desire to serve humanity.
 Soon after making aspirations to go to India, for the purpose of learning more while helping those in need, she met Spero Latchis.